microsoft/NurseEmpowerment/README.md

 ### Nuance Dragon Medical SpeechKit

-To enable clinical speech to text, we embeded the Dragon Medical SpeechKit into the PowerApp, you can find more info on DMSK here: https://www.nuancehealthcaredeveloper.com/?q=Dragon-Medical-SpeechKit-Home, you can request a trial to see how the integration works
+To enable clinical speech to text, we embedded the Dragon Medical SpeechKit into the PowerApp, you can find more info on DMSK here: https://www.nuancehealthcaredeveloper.com/?q=Dragon-Medical-SpeechKit-Home, you can request a trial to see how the integration works

 <br>